martijndevries/HandwrittenEquationRendering/README.md

 </ul>

-## Data Overview
+## Data Overview and Processing

 The CROHME (Competition for Recognition of Handwritten Mathematical Expressions) dataset was created over the course of several years as part of a Handwriting Recognition conference.
 More information on the dataset can be found <a href=https://www.isical.ac.in/~crohme/CROHME_data.html>here</a>.
 The data itself was obtained from <a href=https://www.kaggle.com/datasets/rtatman/handwritten-mathematical-expressions>Kaggle</a>.
 For storage space reasons, the data is not included in this repository, and needs to be downloaded separately.

-The data is in 'inkML' format.
+The data is contained in a special 'inkML' format.
 Each inkML file contains coordinate lists, which outline handwritten traces of symbols.
 Each trace, or stroke, is a separate entry, and symbols might consist of multiple traces.
 There is also a 'traceGroup' property, which shows which traces together form a symbol.
 Additionally, the label of individual symbols, as well as the full equation shown in the image, is included.

 In the data processing notebook.
 I read in the inkML training data files from the 2011-2013 competitions.
 The majority of the data is written out as small images of individual symbols, which are used to train the model.
 About a 1000 equation files are saved as full equation images, which are used to evaluate the performance of the full pipeline.
 An example of an inkML file, with all traces plotted in individual colors, is shown below.

  <img src="./figures/inkml_example.png" height="250px"/>

+In order to train the model, images of individual symbols are created from the inkML files, using matplotlib, and written out into separate directories.
+Additionally,  about 10% of the inkML files are held back in order to evaluate the overall performance of the equation rendering pipeline.

+For the individual symbol images, a random value for the linewidth is generated for each symbol when the images are created.
+This is done so that the CNN can recognize symbols drawn at different linewidths.

 ## Pipeline Summary